wujenny15/wujenny15/README.md

 🔭 I’m an Azure DevOps and Automation Engineer.
 I have lived in Shanghai, Edinburgh, Melbourne and now in Sydney.

-💙 Currently, I am passionate about cloud solutions and devote myself to Azure and AWS cloud services.
+💙 I am passionate about cloud solutions and devote myself to Azure and AWS cloud services.

 🌱 I'm currently learning Azure through doing hands-on labs with ACG and Azure DevOps labs.